-7.2.1- Setting Exercise Timer
+7.2.1 SETTING THE EXERCISE TIMER

-This generator is equipped with a configurable exercise timer.
-There are two settings for the exercise timer.
-One is Day/ Time.
-Once it is set, the generator will start and exercise for the period defined, on the day of the week and at the time of day specified.
-During this exercise period, the unit runs for approximately 5 or 12 minutes, depending on the model, (see Table 7-1) and then shuts down.
-The other is for the exercise frequency (how often the exercise will take place).
-It can be set to WEEKLY, BIWEEKLY or MONTHLY.
-If MONTHLY is selected, the day of the month must be selected from 1-28.
-The generator will exercise on that day each month.
+This generator is equipped with an exercise timer.
+Once it is set, the generator will start and exercise every seven days, on the day of the week and at the time of day specified.
+During this exercise period, the unit runs for approximately 12 minutes and then shuts down.
 Transfer of loads to the generator output does not occur during the exercise cycle unless utility power is lost.